 As I sit sipping on my steamer soy with a shadow of hazelnut, still blurry eyed from crossing time zones and removing myself from the close relationship I encountered with the equator only days before.
+It’s like a spiritual Seattle tourrette.
 My mind and consciousness are in a constant state of disarray.
 I ponder as I stir my rye flakes while they become this coagulated mass of gray nothingness on the end of my spoon.
 I sigh knowing that my digestion needs to be moving forward rather than being in a moment of stagnation from the third world foods, which have poisoned my immunity year after year.

 Damn.
 Why can’t I snap out of this?
 I look outside where a short time ago the sun greeted me like a long-lost companion and healed me with its light.
 Today, I put my sunglasses on in anger while tightening the belt around my leather jacket.
 It’s 7 am northern Pacific Time.
 Shit, just days ago it was 9 pm in Bangkok, and the moon was my sun.
 Angry at the light, I laugh knowing that in time my body will again beat in unity with the lunar and solar without anger and resentment.